Articles > Criminal Justice > Criminal justice vs criminology degrees and careers

 Criminology careers typically require a bachelor’s degree or postgraduate studies.

-If you want a job that focuses on hands-on law enforcement, a criminal justice degree is the better option.
+For a job that focuses on hands-on law enforcement, a criminal justice degree is the better option.

-Both criminal justice and criminology majors can qualify for investigative and analyst positions.
+Both criminal justice and criminology majors can qualify candidates for investigative and analyst positions.
 These positions are for people who want more analytical challenges.
 Though these professionals can work “in the field,” they are not usually on the front lines of law enforcement.

 Investigative jobs may require being on call and working anytime a crime is committed.
 Therefore, detectives may have more challenges with their work-life balance than patrol officers or analysts, who typically work scheduled shifts.